Dharmveer47/Parrell-Scrolling/readme.md

-## This is a prallere scloller Web !
+## This is a prallere parallel Web !

 # [Test Me to click !](https://dharmveer47.github.io/Parrell-Scrolling/)